 Delta Diablo discharges to New York Slough (part of the Suisun Bay) and serves approximately 57,700 service connections throughout Antioch, Pittsburg and Bay Point.
 The plant has a permitted ADWF capacity of 19.5 mgd.
-It has a current ADWF discharge of approximately 5.4 mgd.
+It has a current ADWF discharge of approximately 6.3 mgd.
 The plant performs secondary treatment using trickling filters, followed by activated sludge.
-Secondary effluent (up to 12.8 mgd) is diverted upstream of the disinfection process and sent for tertiary treatment prior to being distributed to recycled water users.
+Secondary effluent (up to 12.8 mgd) is diverted upstream of the disinfection process and sent for tertiary treatment prior to distribution to recycled water users.
 Approximately 90% of the recycled water is sent to two power plants for use in their cooling towers.
 The blowdown from the cooling towers is returned to the secondary treatment plant, blended with secondary effluent, and disinfected prior to discharge.

-- Total nitrogen and NOx dry weather loads appear to trend downwards. - Both nitrogen and phosphorus loads increase with flow during wet weather events. - The variability of the distribution of the nitrogen species in the effluent is due to the power plant cooling towers going in and out of nitrification and possible denitrification occurring sporadically - Ammonia concentrations are lowest during the dry season, with a four-year low of approximately 12 mg N/L. TN concentrations are variable, ranging from 32 mg/L to over 80 mg/L within the dry season. - For several of the samples, the ortho-P was greater than the total phosphorus.
-The distribution of phosphorus species tends to favor ortho-P, which is common. - ♦ Total phosphorus concentrations are generally less than 2 mg P/L, which is lower than typical effluent concentrations of 4 to 6 mg P/L. This indicates the plant is removing phosphorus.
+- NOx dry weather loads appear to trend downwards.
+In contrast, ammonia and TKN dry season loads appear to trend upwards. - Both nitrogen and phosphorus loads increase with flow during wet weather events. - The variability of the distribution of the nitrogen species in the effluent is due to the power plant cooling towers going in and out of nitrification and possible denitrification occurring sporadically.
+Since the summer of 2016, the predominant form of nitrogen has been the ammonia species due to the cessation of nitrification in the power plant cooling towers. - Ammonia concentrations are lowest during the dry season, with a four-year low of approximately 12 mg N/L. TN concentrations are variable, ranging from 32 to 80 mg N/L. - Ortho-P values are occasionally greater than TP values for the Section 13257 Letter based on the composite sampling issue discussed in the main report body.
+Since the Regional Watershed Permit sampling began (July, 2014), the ortho-P values has only exceeded the TP value twice.
+For such instances, ortho-P values were set equal to TP for the plots.
+The reported ortho-P values were, however, used for the data table. - TP concentrations are generally less than 2 mg P/L, which is lower than typical effluent concentrations of 4 to 6 mg P/L. This indicates the plant is removing phosphorus. - ♦ Effluent flow increased significantly in the 2016/2017 reporting period because one or both of the power plants were offline for a significant period of time.